AnmolS99/Chess-AI/README.md

 -   User - User input
 -   Random - Random legal moves
--   MiniMax - AI Bot (default search tree depth = 2)
+-   MiniMax - AI Bot based on minimax algorithm (default search tree depth = 2)
--   AlphaBeta - Minimax, but faster (default search tree depth = 3)
+-   AlphaBeta - Minimax with alpha-beta pruning, making it faster (default search tree depth = 3)
+-   AlphaBetaV2 - AlphaBeta, with piece square evaluation (default search tree depth = 3)

 If you, as the white player, want to play against the AlphaBeta bot you would run: